todogroup/outbound-oss/Contributions-to-existing-projects.md

 ### Procedure for contributions to existing projects

-### Spare time contributions

-TODO: See issue #2.

-## Contribution models
+An example for a full process for doing contributions looks like this:

 ![contributions](./img/template-contribs.JPG)

 The procedure described above is not suited for frequent contributors and/or contributors who are working “upstream” in their daily work.
 For these developers different procedures need to be established in order to avoid loading them with “unproductive” work.
+This is described in the section about contribution models.

+## Contribution models

 The following approaches are suited for such developers:

 * small contributions model
 * major to major release model
 * full trust model